robertapplin/N-Body-Simulations/README.md

 ## Building On Windows

 The easiest way to build this project is to download and install Miniconda.
-The dependences for this project can then be installed:
+The dependencies for this project can then be installed:

 ```sh
 conda install -c anaconda pytest-mock pyqt qtawesome